w3f/Grants-Program/applications/TuxedoDapp.md

 Showcase the unique features of UTXO-based transactions on Polkadot, emphasizing scalability and robustness.
 Address identified gaps and limitations in the current Tuxedo product to enhance overall functionality.
 We think that a successful showcase of a DApp is Cryptokitties which is provided  in Tuxedo warvia pieces in "https://github.com/Off-Narrative-Labs/Tuxedo/tree/main/wardrobe/kitties".
-We want to use this concept and extend the wardrobe codebase implementing a basic web interface and allowing breeding of kitties from the users.
+We want to use this concept and extend the wardrobe codebase implementing a basic web interface and allowing breeding,trading,searching, updating the kitty features such as name , price,tradable status of kitties.
 This DApp is intended for educational purposes only, and not for production use.
 The web-wallet previously developed will be used for this DApp.

 **Technical Requirements**